 It’s never too late to jump in!
 To find out about more groups contact group leaders to get info on a group or Pastor Clarke Brogger.

-This fall, we are planning to formally kick off the Vintage Fellowship to meet at Voyagers on the first and third Thursdays of the month, starting in October, 2018.
+Join us for the Vintage Fellowship that meets at Voyagers on the first and third Thursdays of the month.
 These ongoing meetings will consist of worshiping, teaching, ministering, praying and connecting in fellowship with one another.
 This ministry for ages 50+ will be open to all in the community who are seeking fellowship with similarly situated adults.
+Resumes in the fall.

 Each grade-specific group sets its own meeting schedule, generally getting together once every two to four weeks for 90 minutes on an available night.
 Most of the time, the boys start by playing games while the fathers discuss the night’s curriculum, and then the group meets together for Bible study, sharing, prayer, and dessert!

 If you want to get more info, or want to join a F.A.S.T. group, contact Steve Albin.

 Mothers Mentoring Our Daughters (M.M.O.D.) helps young women (5th-12th grade) learn what it means to be an authentic Christian.
 Alongside their mothers, they study God’s word, worship, play, and serve the Lord.
 Voyagers believes that daughters need mothers to actively influence their spiritual and emotional growth and well-being.